diegoami/Diplado/README.md

 * the Diplomacy mod maintainers (Waihti, hessuu, fisheye, rubik, jrider, Mjollnir, Akmar Nibelung, Parsifal, Somebody)
 * and other Taleworlds  forum users: Dj_FRedy, Jinnai, lazeras, Caba`dr, Glabrezu, Efe Karaca

+## On Nexus

+A compiled version of this mod can be found on Nexus: https://www.nexusmods.com/mbwarband/mods/6309